-Southern Copper holds the cleaner structural position, with growth as the main driver and profitability adding further support.
+Southern Copper holds the cleaner structural position, with growth as the main driver and stability adding further support.
 ASML does not offset that deficit through any equally strong structural edge elsewhere.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
+Peer scores are normalised within each company's primary universe (ASML: Nasdaq 100, SCCO: Russell 1000).

 This comparison is anchored in long-term financial trajectory similarity within the selected peer universe.